Skip to content CHECK OUT OUR PROMOTIONS

 Would you like to subscribe to our newsletter for promotions and events?

-Board certified plastic surgeon Aldo Guerra, MD, FACS offers one (1) FREE consultation for new qualified patients that are interested in primary, first-time Breast Augmentation, Breast Lift, Breast Reduction, Tummy Tuck, Mommy Makeover, Body Lift, Thigh Lift, Arm Lift with a credit card on file.
+Board-certified plastic surgeon Aldo Guerra, MD, FACS offers one (1) free consultation for new qualified patients with a credit card on file who are interested in the following procedures: Primary (first-time) Breast Augmentation, Breast Lift, Breast Reduction, Tummy Tuck, Mommy Makeover, Body Lift, Thigh Lift, and Arm Lift.

-Dual board certified plastic surgeon Jonathan Dang, MD offers one (1) FREE consultation for new qualified patients that are interested in Rhinoplasty, Facelift / Necklift, Brow Lift, Eyelid Surgery, Ear Surgery, Chin Implants, Gynecomastia, Labiaplasty, Liposuction360, Liposuction, Tummy Tuck, Mommy Makeover, Body Lift, Thigh Lift, Arm Lift, Body Lift, Thigh Lift, Arm Lift, Breast Augmentation, Breast Lift, Breast Implant Exchange, Breast Revision, Breast Implant Removal, Breast Reduction and Minimally Invasive In-Office Procedures including Labiaplasty, Neck Liposuction, Upper Lids Blepharoplasty, Buccal Fat Removal, Mons Liposuction, Lip Lift and Fat Transfer to the Face with a credit card on file.
+Double board-certified plastic surgeon Jonathan Dang, MD offers one (1) free consultation or one (1) free virtual consultation for new qualified patients with a credit card on file who are interested in: Rhinoplasty, Facelift/Necklift, Brow Lift, Eyelid Surgery, Ear Surgery, Chin Implants, Gynecomastia, Labiaplasty, Liposuction 360, Liposuction, Tummy Tuck, Mommy Makeover, Body Lift, Thigh Lift, Arm Lift, Breast Augmentation, Breast Lift, Breast Implant Exchange, Breast Revision, Breast Implant Removal, Breast Reduction, and Minimally Invasive In-Office Procedures (including Labiaplasty, Neck Liposuction, Upper Lid Blepharoplasty, Dimpleplasty, and Fat Transfer to the Face).

 We do not accept insurance.